-- (a) An opt-in customer may, before the opt-in cut-off day, apply to the AER for approval to be deregistered as an opt-in customer for a connection point. - (b) A prescribed opt-in customer may, before the opt-in cut-off day, apply to the AER for approval to change the percentage of the load at a connection point for which it is registered. - (c) An application under paragraph (a) or (b) must comply with the AER Opt-In Guidelines. - (d) The AER must not approve an application under paragraph (a) unless the Market Customer for that connection point consents to the application and/or the AER has approved an application for another person to be an optin customer for that connection point. - (e) The AER must not approve an application under paragraph (b) unless the Market Customer and/or any prescribed opt-in customer (where the change would affect the percentage of the load for which that prescribed opt-in customer is registered) at that connection point consents to the application.
+- (a) An opt-in customer may, before the opt-in cut-off day, apply to the AER for approval to be deregistered as an opt-in customer for a connection point. - (b) A prescribed opt-in customer may, before the opt-in cut-off day, apply to the AER for approval to change the percentage of the load at a connection point for which it is registered. - (c) An application under paragraph (a) or (b) must comply with the AER Opt-In Guidelines.

+- (d) The AER must not approve an application under paragraph (a) unless the financially responsible Market Participant for that connection point consents to the application and/or the AER has approved an application for another person to be an opt-in customer for that connection point. - (e) The AER must not approve an application under paragraph (b) unless the financially responsible Market Participant and/or any prescribed opt-in customer (where the change would affect the percentage of the load for which that prescribed opt-in customer is registered) at that connection point consents to the application.